Alternating telework: definition, benefits, advantages and disadvantages

 What is alternating teleworking?

-Alternating teleworking, together with flexible working time models, is becoming increasingly important and is valued by companies and employees alike as the ideal solution for the modern working world.
+Alternating teleworking wins together with flexible working time models It is becoming increasingly important and is appreciated by companies and employees alike as an ideal solution for the modern working world.
+What is teleworking is clear — but what exactly is the definition of alternating teleworking?

 Alternate teleworking means that your employees work alternately in the office and from home.
 The model combines the advantages of a traditional workplace with the flexibility of the home office and thus benefits everyone involved.